Davis01j/Strength-EndurancePrograming/README.txt

 AIRFLOW:

 1. Start Airflow
-    airflow standalone    #Run in Dev Server
+    airflow standalone    #Run in Dev Server.
+If run in VSC, will auto prompt to open in Browser.

 2. Setup background tunnel
     ssh -fN -L 8080:localhost:8080 davis01j@ubuntudevserver

 3. Verify
-    nc -zv localhost 8080  #Run on Mac. should say “open”
+    nc -zv localhost 8080  #Run on local machine.Should say "open."

 4. Open in Browser
     http://localhost:8080   #Paste in Browswer